What are Ledge & Brace Doors?

 We have a large collection of authentic traditional ironmongery specifically designed for use on ledge and brace doors.
 Our T hinges and thumb Latches are available in many sizes, styles and finishes.

-We’ve put together a collection of our favourite ledged and braced and ledged doors for inspiration ...
+We’ve put together this collection of our favourite ledged and braced and ledged doors for your inspiration...

 Discover our full collection of Door Furniture here!